borbiuk/band-play/README.md

 - `manifest.json`: The Chrome extension manifest file.
 - `publish.sh`: A script for building and packaging the extension for distribution.

-### Building the Extension

-To make changes to the extension:

-1. Edit the files within the `scripts/` directory to modify the extension's behavior.
-2. Update the `manifest.json` file if you add new files or change permissions.
-3. Reload the extension through `chrome://extensions/` by clicking on the `Reload` link on your extension's card.

 ## Contributing

 We welcome contributions!
 If you would like to contribute to this project, please: